homeymusic/mami.codi.R/README.md

 the nearest playable neighbors are not dissonant.
 A slight roll of the finger will not throw the audience down into a dissonance trough.

-### MaMi.CoDi Resolution Correlates with Dissonance Troughs and Consonance Peaks
+### MaMi.CoDi resolution correlates with dissonance troughs and consonance peaks

 As the tolerance value of the MaMi.CoDi model varies from very small to very large the consonance peaks expand their width until they overcome